midtown-ai/glossary/glossary/m.md

 # Machine Learning

  Part of AI, AI with first a learning phase!
-A subset of AI. `Field of study that gives computers the ability to learn without being explicitly programmed` 1 or more layers of data, includes but not limited to neural networks.
+A subset of [Artificial Intelligence (AI)][AI]. `Field of study that gives computers the ability to learn without being explicitly programmed` 1 or more layers of data, includes but not limited to neural networks.
 Unsupervised, supervised (classification + regression) , reinforcement. `Data --> Model --> Prediction`.

  ![]( {{site.assets}}/m/machine_learning.png ){: width="100%"}